Joint Honours in Political Science

-The Faculty of Arts has a number of requirements to qualify for a Bachelor of Arts (Joint Honours), including the completion of core requirements including English, second language, numeracy/science, humanities, social sciences and two designated "research/writing" courses (one of which may be POSC 2010).
+The Faculty of Humanities and Social Sciences has a number of requirements to qualify for a Bachelor of Arts (Joint Honours), which are outlined in the University Calendar.
 As part of their non-Political Science electives, candidates may wish to consider courses with associated content offered by other departments, such as Economics, History, Philosophy, Sociology, or Women's Studies.
-Refer to the MUN calendar for details.

 To graduate with a Joint Honours, a candidate must have an overall average of 70% or better, or 75% or better in both Honours programs' courses (excluding 1000-level courses).
 As well, 70% or better is required on the Honours Essay, which is completed for either Political Science or the other program.
 A student receiving 55% or less on any Political Science course at the 2000-level or higher is expected to seek advice from the Department at the start of the next semester to ensure that adequate progress is being maintained.

 Students interested in a Joint Honours should formally declare before the end of their second year to ensure that appropriate course selections are made.

 Joint Honours Requirements - Political Science